fserb/bkc/pages/bouncing/bouncing.md

 }
 ```

-The particle's initial position is the same as the control point, and the
+Particles are spawned at the control point and have velocity within
-velocity is $[25\%,150\%]$ of the control point's velocity at a random angle.
+$[25\%,150\%]$ of the control point's velocity at a random angle.

 ```op:+newparticle+1
   const speed = Math.hypot(vel.x, vel.y) * (0.25 + 1.25 * Math.random());